-The first point stresses the fact that the spread of bean diseases is limited because beans in Latin America unlike grains are produced in widely separated pockets Also it is unlikely that any one bean variety will become widely distributed due to preferences for different colors and ideo-Thus any breakdown of vertical resistance will tend to be localized types and thus more easily managed with less economic stress Secondly sources resistance to many different species of diseases are available in beans Even if a vertical resistance breaks down the benefits of a few years of successful protection are often much greater than the costs of the resistance In one season in only the Valle area resistance to Rust would breeding have increased the value of bean production by over one million dollars Vertical resistance may be necessary for those diseases such a Common Mosaic Anthracnose Bacterial Blight and Angular Leaf Spot which are seed transmitted
+The first point stresses the fact that the spread of bean diseases is limited because beans in Latin America, unlike grains, are produced in widely separated pockets.
+Also, it is unlikely that any one bean variety will become widely distributed due to preferences for different colors and ideotypes.
+Thus, any breakdown of vertical resistance will tend to be localized and thus more easily managed with less economic stress.
+Secondly, sources resistance to many different species of diseases are available in beans.
+Even if a vertical resistance breaks down, the benefits of a few years of successful protection are often much greater than the costs of the resistance breeding.
+In one season in only the Valle area resistance to Rust would have increased the value of bean production by over one million dollars.
+Vertical resistance may be necessary for those diseases, such as Common Mosaic, Anthracnose, Bacterial Blight, and Angular Leaf Spot, which are seed transmitted.

-34/ In Rust and Empoasca tolerance or multi gene resistance is presently being sought simultaneously with vertical resistance to Rust.
+^{34/} In Rust and Empoasca tolerance or multi-gene resistance is presently being sought simultaneously with vertical resistance to Rust.
 For a discussion of the characteristics and trade-offs between vertical and horizontal resistances see R.A.
-Robinson.
-The Pathosystem
+Robinson, "The Pathosystem...".